benc-uk/k6-reporter/readme.md

 # K6 HTML Report Converter

-Simple Go command line application to convert K6 result JSON into a HTML report.
+Simple Go command line application to convert the results of a K6 load test into a HTML report.
 [K6 is a modern, developer focued load testing tool](https://k6.io/)

 The report will show all request groups, checks, HTTP metrics and other statistics